UNR-CIL/camera-sensors/Documentation/Raw/Overview.md

-# NCCP iPhone app Overview
+# GB SciCam Overview

 ## Summary
-The Nevada Cameras app is a Universal iOS app for iPhone and iPad.
+The GB SciCam is a Universal iOS app for iPhone and iPad.
 It receives its data from a REST server that provides an API layer to the archived data from the SiteProxy software.

 ## Architecture